usr1l/CasualInk/README/README.md

   * I want to be able to add items to my shopping cart.
   * I want to be able to remove items from my shopping cart.
   * I want to be able to delete/remove all items from my shopping cart.

-### Art Pieces
-- Pages:
-  * /artists
-  * /artists/:artistId/artwork
-- As an unregistered user, I won't have access to this feature.
-- As a registered and logged in user:
-  * I want to be able to create listings/upload artwork for sale/auction.
-  * I want to be able to edit the listing information.
-  * I want to be able to view art listings from other people.
-  * I want to be able to delete my art listings.

 ### Reviews
 - As an unregistered user, I won't have access to this feature.